rpgp/rpgp/docs/FAQ.md

 we might consider partially supporting LibrePGP keys after the work on supporting IETF OpenPGP V6 keys is done.

-Helping to smoothly move some hundred thousand users of rPGP via [Delta Chat](https://delta.chat) to V6 keys is sufficiently challenging for us without considering LibrePGP.
+Helping to smoothly and securely move the many [Delta Chat](https://delta.chat) users of rPGP to V6 keys is sufficiently challenging for us without considering LibrePGP.